Bone marrow: Disease

 The normal bone marrow architecture can be damaged or displaced by aplastic anemia, malignancies such as multiple myeloma, or infections such as tuberculosis, leading to a decrease in the production of blood cells and blood platelets.
 The bone marrow can also be affected by various forms of leukemia, which attacks its hematologic progenitor cells.
 Furthermore, exposure to radiation or chemotherapy will kill many of the rapidly dividing cells of the bone marrow, and will therefore result in a depressed immune system.
 Many of the symptoms of radiation poisoning are due to damage sustained by the bone marrow cells.

 To diagnose diseases involving the bone marrow, a bone marrow aspiration is sometimes performed.
 This typically involves using a hollow needle to acquire a sample of red bone marrow from the crest of the ilium under general or local anesthesia.

-Application of stem cells in therapeutics

-Bone marrow derived stem cells have a wide array of application in regenerative medicine.